About Network Modes and Interfaces

 The requirements for mixed routing mode are:

-- All interfaces of the Firebox must be configured on different subnets.
-The minimum configuration includes the external and trusted interfaces.
-You also can configure one or more optional interfaces.
+- All interfaces of the Firebox must be configured on different subnets unless the interface type is VLAN or Bridged.

 - All computers connected to the trusted and optional interfaces must have an IP address from that network.